ErikPeter2000/CMS_AstroPi/Erik/MeetingNotes.md

    - 19th January - Taking the images.
  - Both groups document functions.
  - OpenCV to compare images.
  - *TODO:* Yotam did not receive email.
-Speak to Mr Rudin.
+Speak to teacher.

-## Tue 2023-01-09
+## Tue 2024-01-09
  - Received Raspberry Pi
  - *TODO:* Set up the Pi.
 Needs internet access and libraries installed.

+## Fri 2024-01-26
+ - Discussed next steps now that the program is functional.
+ - Need to refine the algorithm for calculating speed.
+   - Sam and Erik may need to support the Data Team, since the algorithm developed was minimal.